iabdagar/emi-calculator/README.md

 # emi-calculator
-By this app one can calculate EMI.
+This is EMI claculator, one can eailsy calculate EMI efficently.
+This app is build by using HTML CSS JAVASCRIPT.